gw2scratch/arcdps-clears-guide/src/friends/how-to.md

 ## Reordering, hiding, and removing friends
 The `Friends` button in the `Friends` tab opens a list of friends, where you may:
-- reorder friends by using the arrows in the first column
+- reorder friends by using the arrows in the first column,
-- hide friends by toggling the checkbox in the `Shown column`
+- hide friends by toggling the checkbox in the `Shown column`,
-- remove friends by clicking the `Remove` button
+- remove friends by clicking the `Remove` button.

 The last column may show special notes about the friends.
 The most notable note is `not known`, which indicates that the account name is unknown, or the owner